 Running low on your prescription refill and don’t have time to go to your pharmacy?

 All you need to do is ask your doctor to send your prescription to PhilRx.
 Phil will ask for your insurance & delivery information and it will also be the one to coordinate with your insurance company regarding payment.
-All that’s left to do is wait for 1-2 business days for your prescription meds to arrive.

 10. Save more cash on online bulk shopping

-Also, Amazon posts coupons weekly that you can use to get cheaper items.
+Also, it posts coupons weekly that you can use to get cheaper items.
 All you need to do is add the items you want to purchase into your cart & before you check out, Amazon will automatically apply the discounts to your bill.

 11. Don't go grocery shopping when you're hungry